nomionz/curr/README.md

     ```
 2. Run the image
     ```bash
-    docker run -p 80:80 nomionz/currency-converter
+    docker run --rm -p 80:80 nomionz/currency-converter
     ```
-3. Open your browser and go to `http://localhost:8080`
+3. Open your browser and go to `http://localhost`

 ## Technologies